 Storing and Reheating

-Store leftovers in the refrigerator for up to five days.
-Put it in an airtight bag so it remains fresh within this time.
+Leftovers can be stored in the refrigerator for up to five days.
+Put them in an airtight bag so they remain fresh during this time.

 You can also freeze leftovers.
 First, spread the broccoli rice into a thin layer on a tray and freeze for two hours.
 This will prevent it from clumping up when frozen.
 After, transfer it to a freezer bag and freeze.
 You can also freeze raw broccoli rice for about three months.